Ana Teresa Fernández: Of Bodies and Borders

 In 2018, Ana Teresa Fernández developed her third solo exhibition, Of Bodies and Borders.
 It is composed of different types of mediums, consisting of an eight-minute performance video title, Drawn below, a series of oil paintings that depicted some scenes from the video, drawings titled Gauging Gravity, and a cement installation.
 The video, which was later transformed into drawings and paintings, depicted Fernández in the ocean, wearing her iconic little black dress and heels, wrapped in a bedsheet trying to make herself float.
 Fernández explained that the bed sheet served as a metaphor "of possible rebirth as someone embarks on this journey or the other outcome, ... which is the sea taking individuals' lives and having them drown".
 Of Bodies and Borders is symbolic of migrants that have crossed the Mediterranean Sea, which is considered, "one of the deadliest borders in the world".
 According to the associate curator at the Perez Art Museum Miami, Maria Elena Ortiz argues that the "exhibition deals with the issue of immigration and human loss, which resonates with the current political debates in the U.S.".
 Besides representing migrant hardships it also is a representation of feminist issues.
 The little black dress and heels reflect the tribulations that women have to endure for equality.

+At The Edge of Distance

+Fernandez was featured in a debut solo exhibition at the Catharine Clark Gallery in July 2022.
+Her show At The Edge of Distance featured fifteen art pieces produced from various materials.
+While several of her popular works were displayed, her latest consisted of four paintings that were derived from video works.
+They depicted a woman in black heels, covered in a blanket who seems to be walking along the coast; she is also sometimes shown gripping a clothesline.
+These images allude to encounters that occur at the Tijuana and San Diego border, referencing immigration, a topic that Fernandez frequently references in her work.

+Four of the artworks included a special silver, highly reflective mylar blanket, much like the ones produced by NASA.
+Fernandez expressed that the blanket covering the woman was produced to provide warmth and protection for astronauts while they are in space.
+Although, instead it is being used to isolate women and children in cells and detention-camps, at the Southern border.
+While the blanket is thin and lightweight, it references the desperate and heavy feeling of being separated from your loved ones and not being allowed to hug your own child.
+This familiar mylar blanket was also present in the artwork, The Space Between Us, which depicts two people covered in the blanket attempting to kiss one another.
+This work of art got featured in The Armory Show in New York City in 2022, alongside similar artists like Arleene Correa Valencia and Guadalupe Garcia.